h01ger/piuparts/README.txt

 To set this up for yourself, the following steps should
 suffice:

 .
 Pick a machine to run the master.
-It cannot be a chroot, but a etch system is good enough.
+It cannot be a chroot, but basically any real (or properly virtualized) Debian system is good enough.
 .
 Install piuparts on it.
 .
 Create an account for the master.
 .
 Configure '/etc/piuparts/piuparts.conf' appropriately.